 - Strada Statale 67 Tosco-Romagnola

 - Strada Statale 223 Grosseto-Siena

-Maximum speed limits and other regulations to keep in mind while you are traveling by car in Tuscany
+Speed limits and other regulations to keep in mind

-Tolls can be paid in cash or with the following cards: Eurocard, Mastercard, and Visa.
-(Debit cards Maestro and Electron are not accepted).
+You can pay tolls in cash or with the following cards: Eurocard, Mastercard, and Visa.
+Debit cards Maestro and Electron are not accepted.

-There are many services stations on Tuscany motorways, and you can have a wide range of facilities such as fuel, restaurant, motel, shop.
+There are many service stations along Tuscany motorways.
+You can have a wide range of facilities such as fuel, restaurants, motels, and shops.

 Availability of fuel

 Petrol stations on motorways never close, and provide a self-service when there is not a service offered by the management of the petrol stations.

 Every two kilometers on the motorway you can find special emergency telephones You can find two types of telephone: one with which you can speak to the emergency center and one where you must press either a button bearing a spanner to call for mechanical assistance or a button bearing a red cross to call for medical aid.
 A red light confirms that the message has been received at the central motorway alarm system.